How to Fix Laptop Plugged in not Charging Error in Windows

 Also, check the wall connection.
 Try to use another socket in case the current one is not working.
 If you are connected to a regular socket, try connecting to the power plug or vice versa.

 Ensure to check you have attached the charging cable to the right ports.
 You can remove the charging connection and blow air inside the port.
-As sometimes, dust deposits in the laptop ports disturb the connections.
+Sometimes, dust deposits in the laptop ports disturb the connections.

 Solution 2.
 Remove the Battery and Connect to Power